 Bulleh Shah went a step further and traced the universality of God in His creation.
 He is here, He is there, He is everywhere.
 Not only this, he finds in every human being a manifestation of God.
 He crosses the barriers of caste, religion, nationality and aims towards a cosmopolitan existence which knows no bounds.

-"How do I know Who am I," Bandana in the wife of

-Neither a Muslim nor a Hindu

-Neither pure nor sinful

-Neither I dwell in happiness nor in sorrow.

-Neither of Water, nor of earth

-Neither of Arabia, nor of Lahore

-Neither awake, nor asleep

-How do I know, who am I.

-I am the first, I am the last

-I am the wisest

-Who is the true Master?

-How do I know, who am I,"

-Poet is the historian of his times, who records with sincerity, the atmosphere prevalent around him.
+"How do I know Who am I, Neither a Muslim nor a Hindu all say is a sport of the set Neither pure nor sinful Neither I dwell in happiness nor in sorrow.
+Neither of Water, nor of earth Neither of Arabia, nor of Lahore at signaling uboild Neither awake, nor asleep How do I know, who am I. A set because a particular propose I am the first, I am the last Tam the wisest that is a show on show of Who is the true Master?
+The many the leavester sectors and How do I know, who am I," I show on the start of Poet is the historian of his times, who records with sincerity, the atmosphere prevalent around him.
 Bulleh Shah found that the innocent masses were being exploited equally by the Brahmin and the Mullah.
 Here is a picture of his times where a Brahmin is shown exploiting his yajuman.
 Mark the familiar conversational style.

-"Brahmin comes frightens the yajuman

-Ancestors in trouble, he says

-Must do something to counter the evil spirits

-Perform pooja promptly, else you bear.

-The pooja starts

-Jaggery, rice and a piece of cloth,

-Take off the shawl, bare the trunk

-Wear the sacred thread

-Take drops of water on the palm

-To the ancestors, offer, offer offer'

-This was about the Brahmin.
+"Brahmin comes frightens the yajuman Ancestors in trouble, he says Must do something to counter the evil spirits Perform pooja promptly, else you bear.
+AN STRACT The pooja starts Jaggery, rice and a piece of cloth, Take off the shawl, bare the trunk Wear the sacred thread Take drops of water on the palm To the ancestors; offer, offer offer' in the second second second and a This was about the Brahmin.
 Now comes the Mullah.
-Mark the

-associational value of the words:
+Mark the SAIN BULLEH SHAH associational value of the words:

-"A learned person, you are,

-People call you Sheikh

-You create imaginary problems

-Swindle the simple folks

-Suggest ambiguous methods

-Every day spell out new puzzles

-What a dubious person!

-Hoax in and out

-Tells one thing and does the other

-Inside out a sinner, a liar

-Of what use is your knowledge

-Why don't you stop it?"
+"A learned person, you are, People call you Sheikh You create imaginary problems Swindle the simple folks Suggest ambiguous methods Every day spell out new puzzles What a dubious person!
+Hoax in and out Tells one thing and does the other Inside out a sinner, a liar Of what use is your knowledge Why don't you stop it?"
 During the 18th century Bulleh Shah had seen the Sikh uprising in the Punjab, when the Mughal Empire was on the decline.
-He wrote:

-"Bhooriyan wale raje keete Mughlan zahar pyale peete" (Those who wore rugged shawls, have become Rajas.
+He wrote: "Bhooriyan wale raje keete Mughlan zahar pyale peete" (Those who wore rugged shawls, have become Rajas.
 Accordingly the Mughals have taken cups of poisonous humilations.)
 He records: Khula dar hashar azab da, Bura haal hoya Punjab da."
 (The Hell is let loose.
-The Punjab is in turmoil)

-He continues in a symbolic manner:
+The Punjab is in turmoil) He continues in a symbolic manner: